Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Formulation of the problem

 As the velocity potential $\phi(x,y,t)$ is a harmonic function, it is convenient to introduce the complex potential $w(z,t)=\phi(x,y,t)+i\psi(x,y,t)$, where $z=x+iy$ and $\psi(x,y,t)$ is the stream function.
 It then follows from (\ref{eq:1}) that the complex potential $w(z,t)$ must be analytic in $D(t)$ and satisfy the following boundary conditions:

-From conditions (\ref{eq:Imw0})-(\ref{eq:Rew}) one concludes that the flow domain in $w$-plane the corresponds to a horizontal strip $0 < \psi < \pi$, $-\infty<\phi<\infty$, with a vertical slit inside it representing the bubble boundary, $\partial D(t)$, as shown in Fig.~\ref{fig:1b}.
+From conditions (\ref{eq:Imw0})-(\ref{eq:Rew}), one sees that the flow domain in the $w$-plane corresponds to a horizontal strip, $0 < \psi < \pi$, $-\infty<\phi<\infty$, with a vertical slit inside it representing the bubble boundary, $\partial D(t)$, as shown in Fig.~\ref{fig:1b}.

 Let us now introduce the function $W(\zeta,t)$ through the composition

 The boundary conditions (\ref{eq:WfBC}) for the complex potential $w(z,t)$ can now be recast in terms of the function $W(\zeta,t)$ as